Forthcoming Seminars – in PSQ Plymouth LT, Wednesdays

 The importance of process evaluation of interventions will be emphasised and the use of meta-analyses to retrospectively identify modifiable processes and intervention features associated with effectiveness will be discussed.
 Finally NUDGEs will be briefly discussed.

-Nicole Robinson is a Research Fellow for the Australian Centre of Robotic Vision on the Humanoid Robotics project: An R&D project supported by the Queensland Government.
+- Nicole Robinson is a Research Fellow for the Australian Centre of Robotic Vision on the Humanoid Robotics project: An R&D project supported by the Queensland Government.

 Nicole will discuss the current state of humanoid healthcare robotics in health clinics and hospital services in Australia, including recent developments in humanoid social robotics that can be applied to new healthcare treatments and interventions.

-03 October 2018 – Dr. Maggie Brennan University of Plymouth - “We can’t arrest our way out of this”.
+03 October 2018, Dr Maggie Brennan, University of Plymouth, “We can’t arrest our way out of this”.
 Challenges, Requirements and “what works” in the management and prevention of online child sexual offending behaviour.

-Research on online sex offending has documented dramatic rises in the scale and impact of Child Sexual Exploitation Material (CSEM), and related sexual offences.
+- Research on online sex offending has documented dramatic rises in the scale and impact of Child Sexual Exploitation Material (CSEM), and related sexual offences.

 The combined challenges of offence volume and complexity has made prosecution and case management increasingly difficult.
 Moreover, a lack of emphasis on the integration of empirically-based good practice in the management and prevention of online sex offending has created major practical challenges for the police, courts, probation, mental health and other services responsible for risk management and treatment provision decisions.

 In 2014, the International Association for the Treatment of Sexual Offenders supported the establishment of the International Working Group on Best Practice in the Management of Online Sexual Offending (IWG_OSO).
-Led by Dr Maggie Brennan (University of Plymouth), Prof. Derek Perkins (West London Mental Health Trust and Royal Holloway, London) and Dr Hannah Merdian (University of Lincoln), the group engaged in a in a wide-ranging review of international research, practice and policy on the management and prevention of online child sexual offending.
+Led by Dr Maggie Brennan (University of Plymouth), Professor Derek Perkins (West London Mental Health Trust and Royal Holloway, London) and Dr Hannah Merdian (University of Lincoln), the group engaged in a in a wide-ranging review of international research, practice and policy on the management and prevention of online child sexual offending.